 Turtles are often a fan favourite between divers and non-divers alike, and it’s not difficult to see why.
 Sea turtles are incredible creatures who vastly vary in size, shape, and colour between species.
 While diving with Marine life in Belize, you may encounter one of three species: the Green Sea Turtle, the Hawksbill Sea Turtle, and the Loggerhead Sea Turtle, all of which have their own unique behaviours and abilities.
 Some of these turtles can grow over 300lbs in weight and 4FT (122CM) in size and enjoy floating along the bottom of the ocean.

-Dolphins are one of the most universally beloved sea creatures of all the marine life in Belize.
-Dolphins are incredibly intuitive, intelligent, and sensitive, making them great diving companions as well as photography subjects.
+Dolphins are one of the most universally beloved sea creatures of all marine life in Belize.
+Dolphins are incredibly intuitive, intelligent, and sensitive, making them great diving companions and photography subjects.
 The four most common dolphin species in Belize include the Bottlenose Dolphin, the Rough-Tooth Dolphin, the Atlantic Spotted Dolphin, and the Spinner Dolphin.
 Each species has its own unique talents and appearances, making them a joy to swim with!

 They’re big, beautiful and graceful fish that are popular among private salt water aquarium owners.
 They’re the classic coral reef fish: Angelfish.
 They’re also known as the “sea anemone” due to their resemblance to the sea anemone.
 Angelfish are the most common marine species, preferring tropical and subtropical waters.
 Globally, there are 74 species of Angelfish, but in the Caribbean, there are only 7 different species.